skapoor68/DupRemoverFX/README.md

 java --module-path "Path to your javafx lib folder" --add-modules javafx.controls RemoveDuplicates

-WARNING: Running this program does not move files to your systems trash/recyling bin.
+WARNING: Running this program does not move files to your system's trash/recyling bin.
 These files will be permanantly deleted from your hard drive.